CS2103AUG2016-W14-C2/main/docs/UserGuide.md

 Word | Meaning
 -------- | :--------
-GUI | Graphic User Interface. <br> The interface presented to users to interact with the program.
+GUI | Graphic User Interface. <br> The interface presented to users to interact with Menion.
 Storage Path | This is the directory where your data will be saved.